nevillegrech/gigahorse-toolchain/README.md

 ## Unit Testing

 Our testing framework is [pytest](http://doc.pytest.org/).
-Tests can be run from the repository root or the `test/` subdirectory like so:
+Tests can be run from the repository root or the `test/` subdirectory like so (or with the `-v` flag for more detail on each test):

 ```
 $ pytest
 ```

-All modules should be comprehensively unit-tested, with tests placed in a file called `tests/test_MODULE.py`, where MODULE is the name of the corresponding Python module from `src/`.
+All modules should be comprehensively unit-tested, with tests placed in a file called `test/test_MODULE.py`, where MODULE is the name of the corresponding Python module from `src/`.

 Test fixtures and `pytest` settings are defined in `test/conftest.py`.